stephanieleroux/ABL4SI/DOCS/ORCA2-ABL1D_NEMO-REF-CONFIG_technotes.md

 **Log:**

 * _Latest status (2023-07-24):_
 ORCA2_ICE_PISCES set to new release 4.2.1.
-Success with reference case.
+Success with reference case ORCA2_ICE_PISCES (with PISCES removed at compilation, and ABL activated in the namelist).

 * _Older comment (2023-04-21):_
 Success!
 ORCA2_ICE_PISCES  ran for 2 months with ABL switched on.